Azure AI Agent Service vs Amazon Bedrock Agents

 • Enterprise Azure AI pricing at scale can exceed open-source alternatives — cost projections are essential before committing to high-volume workloads

-• Managed hosting runtime billing doesn't start until April 2026, creating pricing uncertainty for hosted agent deployments
+• Managed hosting runtime billing timeline is still evolving, creating pricing uncertainty for teams committing to hosted agent deployments today

 • Strongest value proposition requires existing Microsoft/Azure ecosystem investment — less compelling for AWS-native or multi-cloud organizations